Ashford University Catalog

-Note: Applicants who have already had their international credentials evaluated prior to applying to Ashford University may petition the Office of the Registrar for acceptance of evaluations from other credible agencies.
+Note: Applicants who have already had their international credentials evaluated prior to applying to Ashford University may petition the Registrar's Office for acceptance of evaluations from other credible agencies.

 Students must meet the following requirements in order to be provisionally admitted to a Clinton, Iowa Bachelor's degree program at Ashford University:

 - Attain a cumulative course grade of C- or better by Day 6 of Week 3 in their first online course; and

 - Attend Week 4 of their first online or face-to-face course.

 Attendance in Week 4 constitutes a student’s confirmation of their intention to continue the program as a regular student.
 Upon attendance in Week 4, students are considered matriculated, regular students in their degree program.
 Students who meet the requirements for Full Admission will be fully admitted into the degree program.

 Upon being granted conditional admission to an undergraduate degree program, the Ashford University Registrar’s Office staff will begin requesting transcripts of a student’s prior postsecondary education using the signed Transcript Request form.

 The Registrar’s Office will request official transcripts of all prior postsecondary education, as provided by the student in the application for admission, as well as any school appearing in the student’s National Student Clearinghouse record.
 This includes:

 - College or university transcripts from any regionally or approved nationally accredited postsecondary educational institution attended.

 - Military credits evaluated for equivalency to college credits.